abicas/tinyyolov2-movidius-aws/README.md

 - Batch 15300 showed better numbers regarding True Positives (Obj metric)
 - Batch 15300 showed also a better Recall

 Ok, so it seems we have a candidate.
-One things is a good performance with a subset of images, another thing is doing well for all of them.
+One thing is a good performance with a subset of images, another thing is doing well for all of them.
 Let's put it to the test on all the images we used to train and validate to see how it would behave

-Let's create a single `data/all.txt` file with all the images and them run the models against these set to see the results.
+Let's create a single `data/all.txt` file with all the images and then run the models against these set to see the results.

 ````bash
 cd ~/darknet